James-Lee-998/K-Ripley-s-Function/README.md

  - Image of KNN_RATIO
  - CSV file with all Numerical data.
 Headers =  LEVELS OF TESTING, THRESHOLD, SEARCH_RADIUS, KNN, KNN_SELF, PIXEL_LOSS, KNN_CYT, KNN_SELF_CYT, CYT_AREA, PROT_AREA

+N.B.
+All output data is specifed with thresholds and radii.
+Due to division errors K_clustering needs to be calculated manually in all excel files.